ArteFacto-id/artefacto-cloud-computing/README.md

 | Afif Wahyu Adhitya | C183B4KY0154 | Universitas Amikom Yogyakarta |
 | Muhammad Askar Habibulloh | C548B4NY2750 | UIN Sunan Kalijaga Yogyakarta |

-This repository contains a collection of backend services and machine learning model deployments used for the ArteFActo application services.
+This repository contains a collection of backend services and machine learning model deployments used for the ArteFacto application services.
 Each folder in the repository represents a specific service or deployment.

 ---